sergeysychov/behaviour_inject/README.md

 # BInject #
 ## Behaviour Inject for Unity3d ##

-This is lightweight and easy to use dependency injection tool for Unity3d.
-There are only few script files with relatively little amount of code.
-Yet it provides crutial features of reflective dependency injection:
+Lightweight fast and easy to use DI tool for Unity3d.
+Small amount of code and all important features:
 - resolving interfaces;
 - injection to MonoBehaviour properties, fields or methods;
 - class autocomposition with constructor injection;